 To this day, each October 6, Fisk pauses to observe the anniversary of the singers' departure from campus in 1871.
-The contemporary Jubilee Singers perform in a University convocation — and conclude the day's ceremonies with a pilgrimage to the grave sites of the original singers, where once again, the old songs are sung at the burial places of their first performers.
+The contemporary Jubilee Singers, a Grammy recipient group, perform in a University convocation — and conclude the day's ceremonies with a pilgrimage to the grave sites of the original singers, where once again, the old songs are sung at the burial places of their first performers.

 1876 Jubilee Hall is Built

 The Fisk Jubilee Singers® introduced much of the world to the spirituals as a musical genre— and in the process raised funds that preserved their University and permitted construction of Jubilee Hall, the South's first permanent structure built for the education of black students.
 As a designated National Historical Landmark, today, Jubilee Hall remains the dramatic focal point of Fisk's campus.

 1930 Recognition & Accreditation